samatapatil/SuperSimpleStockMarket/README.md

 # SuperSimpleStockMarket

-JP Morgan Assiment of Super Simple stock assignment Please download and refer Readme.docx file for details of project and output screens.
+JP Morgan Assiment of Super Simple stock assignment.

+Please download file 'Readme.docx'  and refer it for details of project and output screens.